JATS4R/xml.js/README.md

 xmltool.c, that delegates to either xmllint.c or to xpath_locator.c, depending on the first command-line option.

-Also, to allow xmllint to be called as a subroutine, it was necessary to change the name of its `main` function to something else.
+To allow xmllint to be called as a subroutine to something else.
 Rather than hack the libxml2 version of xmllint, we copied it out of libxml2, and changed it in the copy.

 The output of all this is a JavaScript library, xmltool.js, which works as follows:

-* If the very first command line argument is `xpath_locator`, then it is stripped out, and the xpath_locator function is called with the rest of the arguments
+* If the very first command line argument is `--xpath-locator`, then it is stripped out, and the `xpath_locator` function is called with the rest of the arguments
 * Otherwise, `xmllint` is called.

-## Building from source
+# Building from source

 [Install the Emscripten
 SDK](https://kripken.github.io/emscripten-site/docs/getting_started/downloads.html).